Monday 26 August 2024

 At this point of the build I realised that I was rocketing ahead and was being a little blasé, so I purposely slowed down and checked everything I'd done so far.

-I have to say that for whatever reason, I seemed to be struggling with my soldering on parts of the board.
-At first, I thought it might be my soldering station, so I switched to another soldering iron and things improved - this board demands a soldering iron capable of holding its own!
-Of particular note, some of the solder-pads are TINY and it can be real difficult to get the tip of your soldering iron onto both the pad and the component at the same time.
+You will soon notice that some of the solder-pads are TINY and it can be real difficult to get the tip of your soldering iron onto both the pad and the component at the same time.
 If you look at the adjacent image, you will see that some solder-pads are way, way smaller than others and some of the pads are barely visible.
+This is a multi-layer board and the ground really sucks the heat from your soldering iron, so make sure you use a decent one that can cope with it.

 When it comes to winding the T501 Transformer, you have to decide whether you want a 9V radio or a 12V.
 I opted for 12 and for this you are strongly advised to choose the "RWTST" method of winding (Really Weird Twisted Sister Transformer) and boy, it certainly is weird!